 The furnace is controlled by the SPEC command "mv m_euro #" where # is the temperature set point.
+When the power to the furnace is turned on or off it is necessary to type "reconfig" in SPEC.
+The heating rate can be set by going typing "euro 2400 menu".

-6.3 Cryostream
+7.3 Cryostream

 The cryostream is mainly for cooling to low temperature but can also heat to a little above room temperatures.
 It can access temperatures between 80 and 500 K. It has some trouble stabilizing at very low temperature so it is recommend not to go below 100 K unless it is scientifically necessary.
 The cryostream is very stable in temperature, although not that quick to change temperatures.
 It is controlled by its own app that came with the machine, called CryoConnect.
 We have also made macros for automated temperature control.
 There is a manual at the beamline specifically for using the cryostream.
+Since the nozzle needs to approach from the side unobstructed it is usually used for samples in capillaries mounted on the capillary spinner.